DFE-Digital/dfe-job-descriptions/Software Developers/LeadDeveloper.md

  * Experience championing practices such as Test-Driven Development, CI/CD, and DevOps as well as modern development workflows, ideally using GitHub

  * A cloud-first approach and experience of IaaS and PaaS solutions as well as understanding infrastructure-as-code and containerisation

- * Experience of good software design principles such as OOD, SOLID, RESTful API design and loosely coupled microservices architectures
+ * Experience of good software design principles such as OOD, SOLID and design patterns

+ * Experience of RESTful API design and loosely coupled microservices architectures

  * A good understanding of web application security and awareness of the OWASP Top 10 security vulnerabilities